RE:QUESTA space for resources to help RE teachers and their students explore the Christian faith

 How do Christians decide what is right and what is wrong?

 According to Jesus, the two most important commandments are to love God and to love your neighbour.
-Therefore Christian morality and ethical decisions are based on LOVE that has its source in God.
+Therefore, Christian decisions are based on LOVE that has its source in God.

 What Does It Mean to Love God?